Why the Alaska Department of Law?

 Natural Resources.
 Litigates disputes involving the state's proprietary interests in its oil, gas, and mining resources and defending against challenges to state oil and gas lease sale programs.
 The section protects the state's title to resource-rich lands; advises the governor on matters involving the state’s natural resources; represents state agencies in the investigation, defense, and prosecution of claims concerning the state's oil and gas royalty and taxation programs; advises the Boards of Fisheries and Game, and provides legal advice to state agencies concerning the development or use of state water, land, oil, gas, and mineral resources.

 Opinions, Appeals, and Ethics.
 Oversees all Civil Division appellate work and is responsible for oversight of all Attorney General opinions.
-It is also responsible for interpretation and enforcement of the Executive Branch Ethics Act (AS 39.52) and coordinates the department's work on Indian Law issues.
+It is also responsible for interpretation and enforcement of the Executive Branch Ethics Act (AS 39.52) and coordinates the department's work on Alaska Native matters.

 Regulatory Affairs and Public Advocacy.
 Represents the public interest in utility and pipeline carrier proceedings regarding rates and services before the Regulatory Commission of Alaska and provides policy analysis on related matters.